castle-engine/castle-and-mormot-collaborative-editing/README.md

 The main unit where the ORM state is visualized and manipulated is [GameViewEdit](https://github.com/castle-engine/castle-and-mormot-collaborative-editing/blob/master/castle_mormot_client/code/gameviewedit.pas).

 The _mORMot_ usage in this demo follows a simple example [ex/ThirdPartyDemos/martin-doyle/02-HttpClientServerORM/](https://github.com/synopse/mORMot2/tree/master/ex/ThirdPartyDemos/martin-doyle/02-HttpClientServerORM/src).
 If you want to explore this approach without _Castle Game Engine_, you can start with that example.

+### How do all the clients show the same world?

+We synchronize all the clients with the server state, so that all clients see all the modifications done by the other clients.
+We have implemented this using a simple polling mechanism.

+Details:

+- The world that we edit and synchronize is a list of `TEditableCastleTransform` instances.

+- The `TEditableCastleTransform` is a descendant of `TCastleTransform` used for displaying object in _Castle Game Engine_ (see https://castle-engine.io/viewport_and_scenes ).

+- It has an additional revision number `TEditableCastleTransform.Revision`, incremented at each change.
+E.g. when you change the `MyTransform.Translation` by moving the object, we also increment the `MyTransform.Revision`.

+All the clients just occasionally "poll" the server (ask for the current data of all `TEditableCastleTransform` instances), checking if any change occured (some transformation was added, removed, or changed).

+Note: This is meant to be a *simple* solution, and not necessarily efficient.
+It would be more efficient to avoid the network traffic caused by polling, esp. since most of the time -> nothing changed.
+Ideas for improvement:

+- To completely avoid polling, a 2-way communication would be nice, in which a server can notify clients about changes that occurred.
+But this would be more complex, it's no longer a simple REST API (in which only the client can initiate the request to server). mORMot has support for WebSockets (maybe also lower-level regular TCP/IP sockets?) so implementing such 2-way communication is surely possible, we just didn't do it in this example.

+- Solutions that still use polling but in a more efficient way are also possible.

+    - We could increase the frequency of polling right after a change occurred.
+Then gradually decrease it when no changes are detected for some time.

+    - We could do the polling (with increased frequency) only for a specific transformation that changed last.
+This assumes that a single object is usually edited (e.g. moved, rotated) multiple times.

 ## Building